digitallyinduced/ihp/Guide/your-first-project.markdown

         post <- fetch postId
         render ShowView { .. }
 ```
 This is our show action at `/ShowPost?postId=postId`.
-Here we pattern match on the `postId` field of `ShowPostAction` to get post id of the given request.
+Here we pattern match on the `postId` field of `ShowPostAction` to get the post id of the given request.
 Then we just call `fetch` on that `postId` which gives us the specific `Post` record.
 Then we just pass that post to the view.

 #### Edit Action